 Our Honor Awards acknowledge outstanding built projects by AIA Minnesota members, or firms that are owned by AIA Minnesota members, that practice professionally in Minnesota.
 We encourage broad participation from established and new practitioners of firms of all sizes — small, medium, or large.

-The deadline for submissions for the 2017 AIA Minnesota Honor Awards is Friday, September 22.
-Submit your entry online.
+The deadline for submissions for the 2017 AIA Minnesota Honor Awards has passed.

 To be eligible, submitted projects must follow these guidelines, regardless of budget, style, or project type.
 Projects that have received an Honor Award in past years are not eligible for re-submission.
 Projects submitted must meet the following four guidelines:

 - The project must have been completed within the last seven years (since January 1, 2010) including: individual buildings, groups of buildings, preservation or restoration of existing buildings, or building interiors.
 (Since many urban design and master planning projects are never completed in the traditional sense, incomplete projects may be recognized if a significant portion has been completed);

 - The project must have been designed by an AIA Minnesota member at the AIA or Associate level or by a firm that is owned by an AIA Minnesota member at the AIA or Associate level;

 - The project must have been designed by an AIA member practicing in accordance with Minnesota architecture registration laws and complying with federal wage and labor laws by not employing unpaid intern architects; and

 - The project must have been designed in Minnesota (for project teams, the majority of the design work needs to have been done in Minnesota) by AIA Minnesota members.